Diabetes mellitus

 Therapeutic intent: Curative procedure

-Treatment of diabetes mellitus in adults.
+Treatment of diabetes mellitus in adults, adolescents and children aged 2 years and above.

 For this indication, competent medicine agencies globally authorize below treatments: